 Make Caramel Filling

 - Whisk in milk and heat.
 Whilst continuously whisking, add in the milk until fully combined.
-Heat on the stovetop until the pastry cream thickens.
+Heat on low-medium heat on the stovetop until the pastry cream thickens.
 It can take a couple of minutes, but once it starts to thicken, it happens pretty quickly.
 Keep stirring all the time so that it doesn't catch on the bottom!
 Once it starts bubbling, heat for one minute, then remove from the heat immediately.

 - Make the caramel.
 Add the white sugar and water into a saucepan and heat on medium.
 Stir all the time until the sugar has dissolved.
 Continue to heat and swirl the pan until the liquid sugar turns golden brown, then amber in colour.